MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

 ---
-title: Move Items in Warehouses That Use Directed Put-away and Pick
+title: Move items in warehouses that use directed put-away and pick
 description: This article explains how to move items in locations that use directed put-away and pick.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.date: 02/22/2023
+ms.date: 04/23/2024
 ms.custom: bap-template
 ms.search.form: '7351,'
 ms.service: dynamics-365-business-central
 ---

-# <a name="move-items-in-advanced-warehouse-configurations-that-use-directed-put-away-and-pick"></a>Move Items in Advanced Warehouse Configurations That Use Directed Put-away and Pick
+# Move items in advanced warehouse configurations that use directed put-away and pick

 You can move items between bins without a demand from a source document.
 For example, you might want to do that as part of the following activities: